-Infection Exclusion period Comments Tonsillitis There are many causes, but most cases are due to viruses and do not need or respond to an antibiotic treatment Tuberculosis (TB) Until at least 2 weeks after the start of effective antibiotic treatment (if pulmonary TB) Exclusion not required for non-pulmonary or latent TB infection.
-Always consult your local HPT before disseminating information to staff, parents and carers Only pulmonary (lung) TB is infectious to others, needs close, prolonged contact to spread Your local HPT will organise any contact tracing Warts and verrucae Verrucae should be covered in swimming pools, gyms and changing rooms Whooping cough (pertussis) or 21 days from onset of symptoms if no Preventable by vaccination.
+Infection Exclusion period Comments Tonsillitis None There are many causes, but most cases are due to viruses and do not need or respond to an antibiotic treatment Tuberculosis (TB) Until at least 2 weeks after the start of effective antibiotic treatment (if pulmonary TB) Exclusion not required for non-pulmonary or latent TB infection.
+Always consult your local HPT before disseminating information to staff, parents and carers Only pulmonary (lung) TB is infectious to others, needs close, prolonged contact to spread Your local HPT will organise any contact tracing Warts and verrucae None Verrucae should be covered in swimming pools, gyms and changing rooms Whooping cough (pertussis , , , Preventable by vaccination.
 After treatment, non- infectious coughing may continue for many weeks.
 Your local HPT will organise any contact tracing